-And teens need to learn how to do it too, so they’re prepared to grow their net worth as they get older.
+They need to learn how to do it, too, so they’re prepared to grow their net worth as they get older.
 Allowing them to experiment with investments is a great way to teach them how.

 In this article, I’ll review some of the best investments for teens.
 This should help your teen learn about investing without a lot of risks.

-1. Teach them to Invest with a Roth IRA
+3. Teach Them To Invest With a Roth IRA

 One of the best ways for teenagers to start learning about investing is by setting up a Roth IRA.
 You have to invest in a Roth IRA with after-tax income.
 So, teenagers must have a job before they can invest in this type of IRA.

 The type of jobs most teens hold during high school gives them a low tax rate, too.
-This makes a Roth IRA the perfect vehicle for investing and learning how to save for the future.
+This makes a Roth IRA one of the perfect investing options for teens, and they’ll learn how to save for the future.

-2. Tell Your Teenagers to Try Out Index Funds
+4. Tell Your Teenagers To Try Out Index Funds